 Coastal Commission Addresses Its Money Woes

-SAN DIEGO (CN) — California Coastal commissioners kicked off their first meeting of the year Wednesday by trying to respond to a report from the state Department of Finance that criticized the commission for failing to keep track of its money.
+SAN DIEGO (CN) — Commissioners with the California Coastal Commission kicked off their first meeting of the year Wednesday by questioning the commission’s apparent money problems which were highlighted in a recent finance audit by the state Department of Finance.

 The Department of Finance’s “non-audit review” stemmed from a $1.46 million General Fund loan the commission requested last year when it was unable to make payroll and rent before the new fiscal year kicked in.